cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 - "Coffea processors encapsulate an analysis so it becomes deployment-neutral"
 ---

+STOP THE JUPYTER NOTEBOOK FROM BEFORE

+IF YOU STOPPED YOUR DOCKER CONTAINER, HERE'S HOW TO START IT BACK UP.

 > ## Prerequisites

 >
 > For this episode please go to your `python` Docker container and clone the repository for this exercise:
 >